-AT LEAST 3,000 members of various labor and militant groups in Negros Occidental are expected to join the massive Labor Day protest in Bacolod City on May 1 to reiterate workers’ demands for wage increases.
+SOME 6,000 members of various labor and militant groups in Negros Occidental are expected to join the massive protest rally to commemorate the International Labor Day in the province on May 1.

 Kilusang Mayo Uno (KMU) spokesperson Noly Rosales Wednesday, April 26, said they taking to the streets to call and demand for President Rodrigo Duterte to end contractualization.

 Rosales said the Duterte administration failed to put an “absolute” stop to endo, or end of contract scheme, and instead workers continue to receive low wages, contractualization, and worsening working conditions.